Hispanic and Latino Americans in politics: Abortion

 Hispanics are more likely to favor abortion rights in most scenarios.
 The Pew Research Center survey shares that over half (57%) of the Hispanic and Latino population, to some extent, support the legalization of abortion.
 A majority of 69% of Hispanic/Latino Democrats and Democratic-leaning individuals support this view, in comparison to Hispanic/Latino Republicans and Republican-leaning individuals who less than half (39%) support abortion policies.
-To compare these statistics with the U.S. adult population, overall 62% of adults in the United States believe that abortion should be legal or at least some cases.
+To compare these statistics with the U.S. adult population, overall, 62% of adults in the United States believe that abortion should be legal, at least in some cases.
 Analyzing these numbers, its imperative to detail that 84% of all U.S. Democratic and Democratic-leaning voters are supportive of the legality of abortion, making this number higher than the percentage of Hispanic Democrats and Democratic-leaning voters who are supportive.
 On the other hand, about 60% of Republicans and Republican-leaning individuals, including Hispanic Republicans, believe that abortion should be illegal in all or most cases.